kkhanmohammadi/EMSE/README.md

 The R codes are another approach for classication of benign and malicious apps.
 I used Eclat for extracting itemset for utilizing as featureset and classifing using machine learning.
 We also used SMOTE for imbalance data.

+PCA.docx explains an experiment for unsupervised feature reduction using PCA